thacherhussain/APICallsUsingPostman_wDeveloperKeys_MarvelAPI/README.md

 * private key = abcd
 * public key = 1234

 Using a web-based md5 hash tool found [here](http://www.md5hashgenerator.com/).
+If you have Node.js installed you can also use node to create your hash (find details on this in the other markdown file in this directory)

 The Hash generation formula given to us from the Marvel API is: (timestamp)(private key)(public key).
 Therefore, the value we enter into the text box on the md5 site to be hashed is `1abcd1234`